-and takes values in the interval \([0,1]\,.\) The value \(0\) characterizes independence of \(X\) and \(Y\) while the value \(1\) is attained if and only if \(Y\) is perfectly dependent on \(X\,,\) i.e., there exists a measurable function \(f\) (that is not necessarily increasing or decreasing) such that \(Y = f(X)\) almost surely.
-The idea behind the construction of \(\xi\) is to quantify the strength of (functional) dependence of \(Y\) on \(X\) with important applications in model-free variable selection and sensitivity analysis \cite{Ansari-Fuchs-2022,chatterjee2021,Gamboa-2022,deb2020b}. \(\xi\) is certainly the simplest such measure with a number of remarkable properties \cite{Chatterjee-2024}.
-In the case of continuous marginal distribution functions, Chatterjee's xi depends only on the underlying copula \(C\) and coincides with the \emph{Dette-Siburg-Stoimenov measure} in \cite{dette2013copula}, i.e.,
+see also \cite{Gamboa-Klein-Lagnoux-2018}.
+The quantity \(\xi\) takes values in the interval \([0,1],\) where the value \(0\) characterises independence of \(X\) and \(Y\), while the value \(1\) is attained if and only if \(Y\) perfectly depends on \(X,\) i.e., there exists a measurable function \(f\) (that is not necessarily increasing or decreasing) such that \(Y = f(X)\) almost surely.
+The motivation for considering \(\xi\) is to quantify the strength of (functional) dependence of \(Y\) on \(X\), which is useful in many respects.
+First, in contrast to measures of concordance such as \(\rho\), Chatterjee’s xi is able to detect non-monotone relationships, which is of fundamental importance for statistical modeling.
+Moreover, multivariate generalizations of \(\xi\) satisfy additional remarkable properties, such as information monotonicity and characterisation of conditional independence.
+These properties enable important applications, including model-free feature ranking, forward feature selection, and clustering methods; see, e.g., \cite{chatterjee2021,Ansari-Fuchs-2022,Fuchs-Wang-2024,deb2020b}.
+Noting that \(\xi\) has a fast (nearest-neighbor-based) estimator, it is arguably the simplest dependence measure with this combination of properties; see \cite{Chatterjee-2024} for an overview.